Indigenous music of North America: Characteristics

 A study made in 2016 analyzed the musical features of indigenous music in relation to social contexts and lyrical subject.
 Upon analyzing over 2,000 songs from Frances Densmore's collection of native music, the study was able to find even the relation between subjects like love in songs, and pitch variety and tessitura.
 Love songs could be characterized with high tessituras and spacious melodies, with larger intervals and ranges.
-They are also, in many cases, found to be perceived as "sad"- pertaining to departure, loss or longing.
+They are also, in many cases, perceived as "sad": pertaining to departure, loss or longing.
 This explains the relationship between the lyrical subject and relatively slow melodic movement and low dynamics.
-Hiding game songs, such as those associated with "moccasin, hand and hiding-stick or hiding-bones games," were found with a significantly low average duration and small pitch range and variety.
+Hiding-game songs, such as those associated with "moccasin, hand and hiding-stick or hiding-bones games," were found with a significantly low average duration and small pitch range and variety.
 They also found that "healing songs," and their characteristic of a narrow range and comparatively increased repetition of low notes, was likely intended to create a soothing sound that would ease discomfort in the event when a healing song would be sung.
 Regarding the music of specific people, they found that Yuman nature songs often have a small range, a descending melodic movement, and frequent repeated musical motifs.
 The Densmore collection also characterizes war songs as having a wider range, higher register, and greater diversity in duration and pitch.
 In comparison, dance songs also have these distinctions, although they can be found in the opposite sense, as dance songs are often found with lower registers.
 Dance songs are also similar to animal songs in range, pitch variety, and primary register.

-This study also maintains a significant view that many of these characteristics, ("pitch height, tempo, dynamics, and variability,") have a direct relationship with emotional response, bringing out such response regardless of culture, meaning that similar characteristics of one culture's music and its function will often be found in another culture's for the same function.
+This study also maintains a significant view that many of these characteristics ("pitch height, tempo, dynamics, and variability") have a direct relationship with emotional response, bringing out such response regardless of culture, meaning that similar characteristics of one culture's music and its function will often be found in another culture's for the same function.
 This is how Shanahan, Neubarth, and Conklin were able to use Densmore's collection of over 2,000 songs to create an analysis of comparison between subject and musical characteristic.